Guide to Risk Reversal

 Exit Strategy

 Often when using a risk reversal strategy, you will keep repeating the process each month as new options expire.
 That way you can continue to hold the underlying stock and collect the net premium from your options each month.
-Eventually either your put or call will expire in the money, and you will sell your shares to fulfill your option obligations.
+One of your options may expire in the money, depending on stock price movements.
+At that point, you’ll need to decide whether to adjust or close your position.

 Maintaining a Risk Reversal